RalfPhilipsen/fastapi_scheduler/README.md

 ## Swagger documentation
 Swagger documentation is automatically generated and available under the /docs endpoint.

+## Code
+The API is set up in `main.py` which takes its routes from `routes.py`.
+Both endpoints use the RedisService dependency from `redis_service.py` which handles Redis interactions and scheduling tasks.
+These tasks are written in `celery_tasks.py`.
+The tests are available in `test_timer.py`

 ## Assumptions made
 - Hours, minutes and seconds are all integers.
-It assumed that a granularity lower than a seconds is not necessary.
+It is assumed that a granularity lower than a second is not necessary.
 - A maximum timer length is required, as we cannot guarantee to handle anything a million years from now.
 This will depend on business case, for now it is set to 1 year.

 ## Some dependencies to know about